What to Put on a Resume (Ranked by What ATS Reads First)

 Section 7: Projects

-Projects carry low ATS weight (~2%) but high human impact — especially in tech, design, data science, and creative fields where portfolio work speaks louder than job titles.
+Projects carry minimal ATS weight but high human impact — especially in tech, design, data science, and creative fields where portfolio work speaks louder than job titles.
 If you are a career changer, a recent graduate, or someone whose best work happened outside of traditional employment, this section is your opportunity.

 Format each project: Project name + brief description (1-2 lines) + technologies used + measurable outcome if possible.
 Link to live demos, GitHub repos, or published work where applicable.